 We recognise that all this is daunting.
-Church will certainly not feel the same as it used to with all these measures in place, and you may feel that with everyone in masks, and no singing or Holy Communion, that you would prefer not to return to worship at ASQ for the moment.
+Church will certainly not feel the same as it used to with all these measures in place, and you may feel that you would prefer not to return to worship at ASQ for the moment.
 We would quite understand if you felt like that, and there is certainly no pressure from us to come back to church before you’re ready.

 Our intention is only to do what will keep us all as safe as possible as we gather to worship God.
 We want to open as soon as we can, because gathering to praise God and worship him is one of the reasons we’re here.
 But that doesn’t mean that this is the right time for everyone to return to worship in church; indeed, there we wouldn’t be able safely to accommodate our full congregation if everyone came at once.

 We will continue to offer live-streamed services and prayers on our Facebook page and our website, and via Zoom.
 We’re intending to stream the services we’re holding in ASQ as well as the services from the Vicarage which we’ve been holding all through lockdown.